How To Groom Havanese

 Pic Credit - AnimalWised

-When it comes to caring for your pet's eyes, one of the most common issues that the pet owner has is tear staining.
-Though it’s not harmful in any way, owners don’t like the appearance of it.
-To reduce its appearance use Tropiclean SPA Tear Stain Facial Cleanser.
-It’s mild, the concentrated formula has natural exfoliating and it gently hydrates them.
+When it comes to caring for your pet's eyes, one of the most common issues that pet owners have is tear staining.
+Though it’s not harmful in any way, owners don’t like its appearance.
+To reduce its appearance, use Tropiclean SPA Tear Stain Facial Cleanser.
+It’s mild; the concentrated formula has natural exfoliating properties, and it gently hydrates them.

 1. EARS